Skateboarding sponsorship: Professional company individual sponsorship

 Professional sponsorship is sponsorship attached to royalty payments and comes with a regular salary in all but the worst of contract formats.
 Contracts vary but coverage of living expenses which allow the skateboarder to travel and practice to be able to compete on a full-time basis without the need to work full-time, may be factored in.
 Healthcare, image rights, bonuses, product design and art work licensing are commonly covered in professional skateboarding contracts.
 Sponsored skateboarders receive monthly packages of sponsored merchandise (including additional merchandise for promotional uses) and equipment (including customized "pro model" equipment) as well as branded clothing and other promotional items which feature the sponsored skater's name or personal logo.

 Professional skateboarders may receive royalty payments collected against products sold by their sponsor(s) which display the skateboarder's name or logo.

 Traditionally endorsed products are professional grade decks, trucks, clothing, shoes and wheels.
 It is normal for a rider to primarily attach to a single deck manufacturer as a pro and professional model skateboard products tend to display the professional skateboarder's name prominently in painted or transferred graphics.
 Deck sponsorship is seen as a primary long term goal and a right of passage by aspiring amateur skateboarders.
 Obtaining one signifies current prominence within the skateboard industry.

-Professional skateboarder Tony Hawk signed endorsement and sponsorship deals with a number of major brands worth up to US$15 million each, including deals with a number of non-skateboarding brands.
+Professional skateboarder Tony Hawk signed endorsement and sponsorship deals with a number of major brands worth up to US$15 million each, including deals with a number of non-skateboarding brands most notably the Tony Hawk's series of video games published by Activision.